-I literally did not understand the value of a given salary.
-I didn’t have any notion of the kind of annual salary that was required to live comfortably, buy healthy groceries, and pay my student loans while saving for retirement.
-I didn’t know what a house cost.
+Like… I literally did not understand the value of a given salary.
+I didn’t have any notion of the kind of annual salary required to live comfortably, buy healthy groceries, and pay my student loans while saving for retirement.
+And I certainly didn’t know what a house cost.
 I was raised in privilege, and my family never worried about money in my presence.
-Such financial maneuvering was way over my head at that point.
+Such financial maneuvering was leagues over my head at that point.

 Ignorance is frightening as hell.
 Because when you don’t know things, you’re at the mercy of those who do.
 They can find new and exciting ways to fuck you over.
 And this is never more true than when it comes to money.

 I got that Very Important Adult Job.
 My employer made me an offer on the phone: $23,000 a year including benefits.

 Yes.
 I know.
 But again, I had no fucking clue what money was worth.
 I had just graduated and I didn’t own a car—I didn’t even understand what my monthly student loan payments would be.
 If I had, I like to think I would’ve negotiated for more.

 Not only was I ignorant of the impact student loan debt would have on the rest of my life, but I’d always been told that if I studied hard, I’d graduate and quickly get a job with a reasonable salary and be able to pay back my student loans while building a life for myself without any difficulty.